wondergrandma/BDS_DATABASE/README.md

 The goal of the application is that the user can check inforamtions about users in database.

-User can add, delete and update user in database.
+User can add, delete and update users in database.
 Also can use tool for searching.

+All added passwords are hashed using hash algorithm provided by bcrypt library.

 Connection to PG admin database is provided by code down below and external library Psycopg2.